 Figuring out all the details like the initial installation investment, the potential heating and cooling savings, what type of replacement windows to buy or when to buy them can make replacing your home windows a daunting task.
 But it doesn’t have to be difficult.

-Here are some simple, common-sense questions to help you decide when it’s time to replace your windows:
+Here are some simple, common-sense questions to help you decide when you should replace windows:

 - Are your heating and cooling bills higher for no discernable reason?